 Charles Elliot (1861-1935) did not complete his six year term.
-He resigned on September 1, 1909 to accept an appointment to be Associate Justice of the Supreme Court of the Philippine Islands.
+He resigned on September 1, 1909 to accept an appointment as Associate Justice of the Supreme Court of the Philippine Islands.
 He could not take a leave of absence from the Minnesota Supreme Court to serve in the Philippines because that was prohibited by Article 6, § 11, of the 1857 constitution ("The Justices of the Supreme Court and the District Courts sha11 hold no office under the United States, nor any other office under this State.").
 In 1914, he again ran for a seat on the court, but did not survive the primary.

-Thomas D. O'Brien was appointed to fill the vacancy caused by the resignation of Charles Elliot.
-Charles Lewis completed his term which expired January 1912.
+Thomas Dillon O'Brien (1859-1935), a St. Paul lawyer, was appointed to fill the vacancy caused by the resignation of Charles Elliot.

+Charles L. Lewis completed his term in January 1912.
 He did not seek reelection.
+He returned to private practice after leaving the court, and died in 1936, aged eighty-four.